darekrossman/ai-storefront-tools/docs/PRD.md

 ## Executive Summary

 Storefront Tools is a comprehensive web application designed to generate complete ecommerce storefront catalogs for testing, development, and demo purposes.
-The application leverages AI agents to create cohesive brand identities, product catalogs, visual assets, and marketing materials that can be exported to various ecommerce platforms.
+The application leverages AI to create cohesive brand identities, product catalogs, visual assets, and marketing materials that can be exported to various ecommerce platforms.

 ## Problem Statement